ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Type of atmospheric forcing data used.
 Valid values: ``"era5"`` | ``"gswp3"``.

 ``CCPP_SUITE:`` (Default: ``"FV3_GFS_v17_p8_ugwpv1"`` )
-   The physics suite to use in the experiment (only relevant for :term:`ATML` configurations).
+   The physics suite to use in the experiment (only relevant for :term:`ATML` configurations, which have an active atmospheric component).

 ``COLDSTART:`` (Default: ``"NO"`` )
    Flag that indicates whether the experiment is a :term:`coldstart` experiment (``"YES"``) or a :term:`warmstart` experiment (``"NO"``).